cdcorro/ExData/README.md

 ### Application Functionality Layer

-The Application Functionality layer consists of the applications core functionality of converting the inputted Word documents into Excel spreadsheets.
+The Application Functionality layer consists of the application's core functionality of converting the inputted Word documents into Excel spreadsheets.

 ### Infrastructure Layer

 The Infrastructure layer consists of the Firebase database, where the user authentication database is stored.
-It ensures that the login information inoutted by the user is valid, allowing them to access the rest of the application.
+It ensures that the login information inputted by the user is valid, allowing them to access the rest of the application.